EverydayDesignStudio/arduino-server-controlled-led/README.md

-# Arduino Server Controlled Led
+# Arduino Server Controlled LED
 > Control an LED (or anything connected to a GPIO pin on your Arduino ESP 8266) from a website.
 This turns your ESP into a server, which hosts a website to receive user input.

 ## Helpful Links To Get Started